Skip to content

 Introduction

 The Badelf class uses principles from Bader's Quantum Theory of Atoms in Molecules combined with the Electron Localization Function (ELF) to calculate atomic charges.
 It is primarily designed for calculating oxidation states in electride systems, which was the motivation for the original work.
-For more in-depth analysis of the ELF, particularly in systems with non-nuclear chemical features (e.g. covalent bonds, lone-pairs), the ElfLabeler class is likely more appropriate.
+For more in-depth analysis of the ELF, particularly in systems with non-nuclear chemical features (e.g. covalent bonds, lone-pairs), the ElfLabeler class is more appropriate.

 Basic Use